dattachitale/Zuru_Test_One/Maya/README.md

 # Zuru_Maya_Project
 This includes Maya related assignments.
 As I do not have maya installed so I have just written python code in two different py files.
+(Also could not test)

-(Als0 could not test the code) maya_qt.py - this includes first assignment related to Maya QT maya_om_program.py - this includes the code for OM and Commands assignment - 3 assignments
+maya_qt.py - this includes first assignment related to Maya QT maya_om_program.py - this includes the code for OM and Commands assignment - 3 assignments